Admissibility of control operators for positive semigroups and robustness of input-to-state stability: Application

 \section{Application}

 We consider the following renewal equation

 Here, the function $z(t,x)$ represents the population density of certain species at time $t$ with size $x$.
 The functions $\beta\in L^{\infty}_+(\R_+)$ and $q\in L^{\infty}_{+}(\R_+)$ denote the birth rate and death rate, respectively.
 The birth process is determined by the formula $\int_{0}^{\infty} \beta zdx$, which describes the recruitment process in the population of newborn individuals.
 The function $u$ represents the birth control.
-It is important to note that in recent years there has been a growing interest in controllability properties under positivity constraints of age- or size-structured population models (see, e.g., \cite{EFS,HMT} and references therein).
+It is important to note that in recent years there has been a growing interest in controllability properties under positivity constraints of age- or size-structured population models; see, e.g., \cite{EFS,HMT} and references therein.
 The goal of this section is to analyze an exponential ISS result for \eqref{system}.
-For this purpose we consider the state space $L^1(\R_+)$.
+For this purpose, we consider the state-space $L^1(\R_+)$.
 Note that the function space $ L^1(\R_+)$ is the natural state space for system \eqref{system} since $L^1$-norm gives the total population size.
+On $L^1(\R_+)$ we consider the operator $A_m:D(A_m)\to L^1(\R_+)$ defined by